Skip to content

 Step 5: Compute metrics

-Compute differents metrics depending on reference or target mode.
+Compute differents metrics depending on cohort or target mode.